NicolasNeubauer/noobhour_modules/README.md

 - Any unpatched **Gate**will receive its value from its first patched input from the left.
 - Any unpatched output will contribute its value to the right.
-The next patched output will return the average of its own value plus all potential unpatched outputs to its left (until there is another patched output to the left).
+The next patched output will return the sum of its own value plus all potential unpatched outputs to its left (until there is another patched output to the left).
 - Note that in earlier versions, **High** and **Low** were also normalized to the left, but this was discarded, as it complicated having a proper zero baseline.

+### Polyphony

+If **High** or **Low** inputs are polyphonic, their polyphony will be passed through according to **Gate** and **att** and **abs** modifications will be applied to each channel.

+When daisy-chaining columns with different numbers of active channels, single-channel columns will be added to all channels of polyphonic other columns.
+For example, if column 1 outputs two channels and column 2 only one, and output 1 is unpatched, the output 2 will be `(column1.channel1 + column2.channel1, column1.channel2 + column2.channel1)`.
+However, if output 1 has 3 channels and output 2 has 2, output 2 will be
+`(column1.channel 1 + column2.channel1, column1.channel2 + column2.channel2, column1.channel3 + 0)`.

 ### Patching suggestions